yashraj24october/Website-Performance-Optimization-Hacks/Tips-to-reduce-LCP-and-FCP-time-of-site.md

 7. Implement caching of view results.
 8. Remove unused codes from CSS and JS.
 9. Remove unnecessary commented codes.
-10. Downloaded all required font instead of using @import in css.
+10. Download all required font instead of using @import in css.